CBI 5: The Brain: Home media

 The digital rights of the film is acquired by Netflix and started streaming from 12 June 2022.
 The satellite rights of the film is bought by Surya TV.

 Reception

-The movie received mixed to positive reviews with praise to performances of Mammootty and Saikumar and the appearances of Mukesh and Jagathy Sreekumar.
+The movie received positive to mixed reviews, with praise of performances of Mammootty and Saikumar and the appearances of Mukesh and Jagathy Sreekumar.

-The Times of India rated the movie 4.5/5 and commented that "A tantalising and twisty crime thriller" along with the advice of "Just stay away from spoilers as smartly as you can!".
+The Times of India rated the movie 3.5/5 and commented that "A tantalising and twisty crime thriller" along with the advice of "Just stay away from spoilers as smartly as you can!".
 Indian Express commented "Mammootty effortlessly transforms into Sethurama Iyer in an intelligently woven script".

-Anna M. M. Vetticad from Firstpost wrote "Instead of staying true to the original's tone, CBI 5 throws bombastic and stilted lines into the mix in what appears to be a misplaced attempt at contemporisation" The Hindu commented "Not a worthy sequel to a memorable series".The News Minute reviewed that " Mammootty retains Sethurama Iyer's traits, but can't save film."
+Anna M. M. Vetticad from Firstpost wrote "Instead of staying true to the original's tone, CBI 5 throws bombastic and stilted lines into the mix in what appears to be a misplaced attempt at contemporisation" The Hindu commented "Not a worthy sequel to a memorable series".
+The News Minute reviewed that " Mammootty retains Sethurama Iyer's traits, but can't save film."